Skip to content

 This week we are featuring the English text to a sermon given Dec 10, 2017 by Rev. Dr. Hikmat Kashouh, translated by the Institute for Middle East Studies at ABTS. […]

-Current Events Christian, hope, israel/palestine, Middle East, peace
+Current Events Christian, Holy Land, hope, israel/palestine, Middle East, peace

 Beyond Jerusalem: Loving Our Neighbors, Seeking Justice and Peace